Fex-zi/Tech/README.md

 #End force pull

+#Reset to a particular commit
+git log

+#copy the commit ID
+git reset --hard 7098126a7bf0e08851395610940fd6af6342baa1

+#End Reset to a particular commit

 pwd                    # Print current directory (where you are)

 ls                     # List files and folders in current directory